ibesora/cg-notes/docs/README.md

 * A _model_ or _object_ is a collection of geometric entities
 * A _scene_ is a collection of models comprising all the things that is included in the environment to be rendered.
 It can also contain material descriptions, lighting, and viewing specifications
 * _Shading_ and _shader_ terms are used to refer computer-generated visual appearance ("shading model", "shading equation", ...) or a programmable component of a rendering system ("vertex shader", "fragment shader", ...)
+* A _Vertex Array Object_ is an OpenGL object that stores all of the state needed to supply vertex data
+* A _Polygon offset_ is a value that can be used to offset each fragment's depth value after it's interpolated from the depth value of the appropiate vertices

 ## Modern OpenGL
 * **ARB_texture_storage**: Introduced in OpenGL 4.2, introduces immutable textures whose metadata (e.g. how many MIP levels are required)